“Never doubt that a small group of thoughtful, committed people can change the world. Indeed, it's the only thing that ever has.”

 BIO

 Over the next decade, Jenny built a career in film and television production, while also volunteering her time in activism, including undercover video for various animal advocacy organizations.
-But it was an assignment in 2003 to film downed animals (animals too sick or injured to stand or walk), that her life was forever changed.
+But it was an assignment in 2002 to film downed animals (animals too sick or injured to stand or walk), which changed her life forever.
 During that week in Texas spent traveling from stockyard to stockyard, Jenny witnessed sights and sounds that still haunt her to this day.

 With this inspiration, she left her career in film and television to start a sanctuary for animals rescued from food production.
-In May of 2004, she and her husband Doug bought a house and 23 acres in the famous town of Woodstock, NY, and got to work building the facilities to house farmed animals rescued from cases of abuse and abandonment and many slaughterhouse escapees.
+In May 2004, she and her husband, Doug, purchased a house and 23 acres in the renowned town of Woodstock, NY.
+They then began constructing facilities to care for farmed animals rescued from abuse, abandonment, and slaughterhouse escapes.
 Woodstock Farm Sanctuary was born with a mission to rescue, educate and advocate for farmed animals so very soon after, they opened their doors to thousands of visitors each year for educational tours and the opportunity to meet cows, pigs, chickens, turkeys, goats, sheep and more, in an environment where they are loved and treated with compassion.

 Over the next decade, the pair oversaw Woodstock blossom into one of the most recognized and respected farmed animal safe havens in the country.

-In 2015 Woodstock Farm Sanctuary moved to a much larger, 150-acre farm in High Falls, New York, just 90 minutes from New York City.
-The sanctuary continues to provide life-long care to hundreds of animals and continues the import connecting people with the animals most overlooked in our society, and advocating for a diet and lifestyle that doesn’t contribute to the suffering of animals.
+In 2015, Woodstock Farm Sanctuary moved to a much larger, 150-acre farm in High Falls, New York, just 90 minutes from New York City.
+Today, the sanctuary continues to provide lifelong care to hundreds of animals, fostering a vital connection between people and those most often overlooked in our society, and promoting veganism.

-In 2016, Jenny left WFS to put her energies into a national speaking tour at universities and colleges around the country and now resides in her hometown of Louisville, Kentucky with her husband, 6 chickens, 4 cats, 3 dogs and an open-door policy to fosters.
+In 2016, Jenny left WFS to focus on a national speaking tour at universities and colleges across the country.
+She now resides in her hometown of Louisville, Kentucky, with her husband, two chickens, four cats, three dogs, and an open-door policy for fosters.

 Her story has been featured in The New York Times, Cosmopolitan, Rolling Stone, New York Magazine, NPR’s The Diane Rehm Show, CNN and more (see Media).